LucasMartinez99/homelab-infra/README.md

 ## 📫 About me

-I'm Lucas, a backend engineer based in Paraguay 🇵🇾, focused on Java + Spring Boot, AWS Solutions Architect Associate Certified and slowly building toward DevOps and SRE roles via the RHCSA / CKA / Terraform Associate path.
+I'm Lucas, a DevOps engineer based in Paraguay 🇵🇾.
+I hold the AWS Solutions Architect Associate certification and I'm currently working through the RHCSA → Terraform Associate → CKA path to go deeper on Linux, IaC, and Kubernetes.

+My background is in backend development, which means I understand the applications I deploy — not just the infrastructure around them.

 - **GitHub**: [LucasMartinez99](https://github.com/LucasMartinez99)
 - **LinkedIn**: [lucas-software-engineer](https://www.linkedin.com/in/lucas-software-engineer/)

-Open to remote backend engineering opportunities.
+Open to remote DevOps & infrastructure engineering opportunities.